lyokha/nginx-combined-upstreams-module/README.md

 upstream *b01* as backup.
 Backup upstreams are checked if all normal upstreams fail.
 The *failure* means that all upstreams in normal or backup cycles have responded with statuses listed in directive *next_upstream_statuses* or been *blacklisted*.
-Here the *upstream's response* means the status returned by the last server of the upstream, which is strongly affected by value of directive *proxy_next_upstream*.
+Here, the *upstream's response* means the status returned by the last server of the upstream, which is strongly affected by value of directive *proxy_next_upstream*.
 An upstream is set as blacklisted when it has parameter *blacklist_interval* and responds with a status listed in the *next_upstream_statuses*.
-Blacklisting state is not shared between nginx worker processes.
+Blacklisting state is not shared between Nginx worker processes.

-The next four upstrand directives are akin to those from the nginx proxy module.
+The next four upstrand directives are akin to those from the Nginx proxy module.

 Directive *next_upstream_statuses* accepts *4xx* and *5xx* statuses notation and
 values *error* and *timeout* to distinguish between cases when errors happen